EDCD/EDDN/docs/Running-this-software.md

         ~/.local/bin/eddn-monitor --config ${HOME}/etc/eddn-settings-overrides.json >> ~/logs/eddn-monitor.log 2>&1 &
         ~/.local/bin/eddn-relay --config ${HOME}/etc/eddn-settings-overrides.json >> ~/logs/eddn-relay.log 2>&1 &

-## Accessing the Monitor
+# Accessing the Monitor
-There is an EDDN Status web page usually provided at https://eddn.edcd.io/ .
+There is an EDDN Status web page usually provided at, e.g. https://eddn.edcd.io/.
 This is enabled by the Monitor component through the combination of the `contrib/monitor/` files and API endpoints provided by the Monitor process itself.

-Those files are not currently installed anywhere by the `setup.py` script, so you'll need to manually copy them into somewhere convenient, e.g.:

-    mkdir -p ${HOME}/.local/share/eddn
-    cp -r ~/eddn/dev/EDDN/contrib/monitor ${HOME}/.local/share/eddn
-    chmod -R og+rX ${HOME} ${HOME}/.local ${HOME}/.local/share ${HOME}/.local/share/eddn

 You will need to configure a reverse proxy to actually enable access to this.
 There is an example nginx configuration in `contrib/nginx-eddn.conf`.

-## Schema files
-You will need to ensure that the Monitor nginx setup can see the schema files in order to serve them for use by the Gateway:

-    mkdir -p ${HOME}/.local/share/eddn
-    cp -r ~/eddn/dev/EDDN/schemas ${HOME}/.local/share/eddn
-    chmod -R og+rX ${HOME}/.local/share/eddn/schemas

-## Netdata
-In order to get host performance metrics (CPU, RAM and network usage) you will need to install netdata.
-On Debian-based systems:

-    apt install netdata

-The default configuration should be all you need, listening on `127.0.0.1:19999`.

-## Using nginx as Reverse Proxy
-If you don't yet have nginx installed then start with:

-    apt install nginx-light

-There is an example configuration in `contrib/nginx-eddn.conf` which makes some assumptions:

-  1. That it will listen on the standard HTTP and HTTPS ports.
-  1. The hostname being used - `server_name` directives.
-  1. The location of the monitor files - `root` directive.
-  1. The location of the schema files - `location` directive.
-  1. The location of the TLS certificate files - `ssl_certificate` and `ssl_certificate_key` directives.

-You should be able to:

-  1. Copy `contrib/nginx-eddn.conf` into `/etc/nginx/sites-available/eddn`.
-  1. Edit to suit the local situation/setup.
-  1. Enable the site:

-         cd /etc/nginx/sites-enabled
-         ln -s /etc/nginx/sites-available/eddn
-         systemctl restart nginx.service

 ## Testing all of this in a VM
 In order to test all of this in a VM you might need to set up a double